Persdre/persdre.github.io/_pages/about.md

 At present, my research interest lies in  **LLM Agents and Cryptocurrency**.
 If you have any questions or research topics you'd like to discuss, please feel free to contact me at persdre@gmail.com.

 # 🔥 News
-- *2024.08*: &nbsp;Qian winned Research Achievement Award.
+- *2024.08*: &nbsp;Qian won Research Achievement Award.
 - *2024.08*: &nbsp;Qian was invited to serve as a reviewer for ICLR 2025.
 - *2024.06*: &nbsp;Qian was invited to serve as a reviewer for NeurIPS 2024.
 - *2024.05*: &nbsp;Qian passed her Ph.D.
 Qualifying Examination.
-- *2024.03*: &nbsp;LegalExpert winned The [Venture Initiation Program@SoC](https://www.comp.nus.edu.sg/entrepreneurship/awards/iepsoc/) in NUS with SGD10K!
+- *2024.03*: &nbsp;LegalExpert won The [Venture Initiation Program@SoC](https://www.comp.nus.edu.sg/entrepreneurship/awards/iepsoc/) in NUS with SGD10K!
 LegalExpert offers immediate, professional legal explanations and document assistance powered by LLM technology.
 [Slides](https://docs.google.com/presentation/d/1VvXjADW5UZHEzk2tE8Y0o1gxQUuDNCb6/edit?usp=sharing&ouid=105468601115621673213&rtpof=true&sd=true)
 - *2024.02*: &nbsp;Qian was invited to serve as a reviewer for SIGKDD 2024.
-- *2024.01*: &nbsp;EX-Graph: A Pioneering Dataset Bridging
-Ethereum and X was accepted as a poster by ICLR 2024!
+- *2024.01*: &nbsp;My first paper, where I am the first author, has been accepted as a poster at ICLR 2024!
 - *2023.09*: &nbsp;Stablecoin On-Chain Vigilance Project was successfully included in the final selection for the [SBIP 2023](https://sbip.sg/)!
 [Slides](https://docs.google.com/presentation/d/1egOBX-0kWb7ZO5ix3bB3P6D8LU7zYlziTGbDKCzVIe8/edit?usp=sharing)
 - *2023.08*: &nbsp;Qian served as TA for [CS3219 Software Engineering Principles and Patterns](https://nusmods.com/courses/CS3219/software-engineering-principles-and-patterns), Fall 2023, Instructor: Prof. [Bimlesh WADHWA](https://www.comp.nus.edu.sg/cs/people/bimlesh/).